-Table 10.7 Summary of oil accumulation on individual shoreline receptors for the unmitigated and mitigated cases.
+Table 10.5 Summary of oil accumulation on individual shoreline receptors.
 Results are based on a 786,858 m3 surface release of crude oil over 77 days, tracked for 98 days, during transitional conditions.
 The results were calculated from 100 spill trajectories.